PreSales & Sales Career Coaching

 • An AE presents sales proposals and product demos to customers.

-• AEs must negotiate contract pricing, terms, and conditions.
+• AEs negotiate contract pricing, terms, and conditions.

 • AEs should close deals and achieve sales targets.